-We have discussed the details about seven different job opportunities that an electrical engineer can opt for.
+We have discussed the details of seven different job opportunities that an electrical engineer can opt for.
 Now, you can easily compare them and choose for yourself the best-suited job.
-In the end, it all depends on your preferences and priorities.
+But, in the end, it all depends on your preferences and priorities.

 The demand for electrical engineers is never-ending.
-It will keep increasing with every passing decade.
-This is why it is the best career to choose.
+Moreover, it will keep increasing with every passing decade.
+This is why an electrical engineer career is one of the best careers to choose.